arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 A primary example: the terminal angles and aperture tightness of sans-serif letters have a big impact on the tone of a typeface.
 What is the most obvious way to handle this aspect of a design?
 What would be obvious within the mosaics?

-In early versions of Name Sans, the apertures of letters like `C`, `S`, & `a` were very “closed” in Display styles, and much more “open” in Text styles.
+In early versions of Name Sans, the apertures of letters like `C`, `S`, and `a` were very “closed” in Display styles, and much more “open” in Text styles.
 The logic was that, with tighter spacing in the Display styles, tighter apertures kept letters more self-contained.
 But, as I contended with coming up with an explanation rooted in actual examples from Subway mosaics, I had to admit that this solution was too much of an invention of my own.
 I was too closely following type trends of the last few years – these tight apertures were hardly something that would be obvious to the folks making signs many decades ago.

 So, I adjusted my terminals to be at a more obvious placement and angle.
 I prioritized what would make strokes appear to end with square terminals at a roughly 45° placement – using my eyeballs rather than an actual measurement.
 This small adjustment made the characters in Name Sans much more similar to the overall appearance of Subway mosaics.

 ![Name Sans Display, v0.3 vs v0.5](name_sans-v03_v05-display.svg)
 *In earlier versions of Name Sans, opening shapes of many characters were tight, in response to other popular & historical grotesque typefaces.
 They have since been widened to more closely reflect observed lettering of the NYC mosaics.*

 There are a few exceptions to the open apertures.
 The Black & Ultra weights, which are pretty unabashedly of my own invention, exagerate the system into purely-display territory.
 Here, the apertures do close off to avoid overly-large whitespaces in text.
-Likewise, some tabular figures are fairly wide across all weights, so numbers like `2` & `3` have more-horizontal terminals in their tabular versions.
+Likewise, some tabular figures are fairly wide across all weights, so numbers like `2` and `3` have more-horizontal terminals in their tabular versions.

 ![Name Sans Ultra, v0.3 vs v0.5](name_sans-v03_v05-display_ultra.svg)
 *Apertures were opened up – but only a bit – in Ultra weights.
 Counters were adjusted from circular to elliptical shaping to present of more-serious tone.*